ProgrammerPratik/ProgrammerPratik/README.md

 So my name is Pratik and I am kinda new to programming... but I have a lot of interest in programming and coding so if I get to learn a concept I get it kinda fast.
 My interest is in watching anime, reading manga, and learing new interesting stuff...
 I also play games a lot when free :P

-- 🌱 I’m currently learning C, HTML, and JavaScript a bit
+- 🌱 I’m currently learning JAVA and JavaScript
 - 👯 I’m looking to collaborate on [nothing currently]
 - 🤔 I’m looking for help with functions in C [consider helping out if you know]
-- 📫 How to reach me: DM on discord on @NARUTO#0855 I will respond
+- 📫 How to reach me: DM on discord on @Kat23#0855 I will respond
 - ⚡ Fun fact: I love to drawing and sketching =D

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/youtube.svg' alt='YouTube' height='40'>](https://www.youtube.com/channel/UCXd0DADvZlFZiOB7UuM1MAw)